Concrete Lintel Repairs

 One of the most common, yet serious, structural problems that can affect a building is a lintel failure.
-The clearest indication of lintel failure is the appearance of vertical cracks to in the surrounding area.
+The clearest indication of lintel failure is the appearance of vertical cracks in the surrounding area.
 The vertical cracks will appear diagonally up and down from the top corners of the windows or doorways and should not extend beyond the width of the windows/doors.
-The lintels will bow downward when they fail, forcing the brickwork up and inwards resulting in cracks and bulging masonry; it’s very important to establish the root cause of any cracks to walls or above windows or doors.
+The lintels will bow downward when they fail, forcing the brickwork up and inwards, resulting in cracks and bulging masonry; it’s very important to establish the root cause of any cracks to walls or above windows or doors.

 When cracks appear above doors or windows, you must check for evidence of damage to the lintel and have it repaired immediately.
 Immediate lintel replacement or repair will cost less than if the repairs are left allowing for more structural problems.